 Below is some information about how you as a supervisor will be involved as part of your student’s PIPS placement.

 - Students are required to complete a job description (please refer ‘before you go on placement‘ section) for their potential PIPS placement.
-This needs to be approved by the main supervisor and PIPS supervisor, before being formally approved by the PIPS Management Team Representative based at the student’s registered university.
+This needs to be approved by the main supervisor and PIPS supervisor, before being formally approved by the SWBio DTP and the student’s registered university Implementation Group Representative.